stevef1uk/cassuservice/README.md

 # cassuservice
-Repo that contains Golang code that can autogenerate a Golang microservice from a Cassandra DDL for a table.
+Repo that contains Golang code that can autogenerate a Golang service from a Cassandra DDL for a table.
+This tool can genenerate a service that can read and insert into a Cassandra table.

 I originally wrote equivalent code whilst at my last employer as an exercise to learning Golang.
 I am no longer a professional programmer, but still enjoy the challenges of coding.
 I did gain permission to open source my first working version of the previous  work, but was unable to get the code officially listed before I decided to move on.
 Therefore, I have rewritten it in this repo and done it better the second time I believe.